Assegai (novel): Similarities with other Wilbur Smith characters and novels

 The setting for 'Assegai' is similar to 'A Time To Die' by the same author.
-Both protagonists are sons of a wealthy businessmen, and now professional hunters / military officers whose missions are complicated by their love interests, whom they met through a client.
+Both protagonists are sons of wealthy businessmen, and now professional hunters / military officers whose missions are complicated by their love interests, whom they met through a client.

 Graf Otto von Meerbach - the villain, is also similar to Osman Atalan - Penrod Ballantyne's nemesis from 'The Triumph of the Sun'.
 Both antagonists are larger-than-life characters, even stronger alpha-males than the protagonists seem to be.
 They are war-mongerers but subjects of the greater evil which is being dealt with by the British army in Africa.